NonoInge/Quiz-Nurijanyan-CDOF1/README.md

 # Quiz-Nurijanyan-CDOF1
 A quiz game where the player answers a number of questions to try and win the game.
 The game keeps track of the user’s score and provides feedback on correct and incorrect answers.
+The questions are random and can cover any subject, geography, litterature, ...

 ## How to Run the Project

 1. Prerequisites:
    Install Python (version 3.6 or higher).
+   Have the module Random installed on your machine.

 3. Steps:
    Clone or download the project files.